magicalsociety/WrexMods/README.md

 https://dbotmaker.io/forums/threads/create-variable-from-json-webapi.85/

  # Changes
+     * Now supports the use of JsonPATH in both Store and Parse
      * Can now use variables in the URL and Path textboxes.
      * added console logging to print what's going on in your bots console.